Nioh 3 Era Guide

 - • Primordial landscapes and ancient ruins

-- • Unique environmental hazards
+- • Unique environmental hazards (volcanic, poisonous fog)

 - • Enemies tied to Shinto mythology